Hot homemade horseradish preserves with vinegar, something to spice up your sandwich and clear your stuffy sinuses in seconds.

 - Vinegar stops the action of the enzymes contained by horseradish, so the moment you add the vinegar is pretty important.
 If you add the vinegar immediately after grating the horseradish, the final product will be milder.
 If you wait for a few minutes before adding the vinegar, the preserved horseradish will be stronger.

 - Make sure that the jars containing the horseradish are very well-sealed.
 I remember my grandmother saying that horseradish loses its power over time and that it is important to seal the jars very well.
-She would use cellophane for that, I prefer twist-off jars, but I have found out here that adding a tight layer of sticking plaster around the lid helps as well.
+She would use cellophane for that, I prefer twist-off jars, but I have found out here (link in Romanian) that adding a tight layer of sticking plaster around the lid helps as well.

 - I prefer to make small amounts of the preserved horseradish, it does lose its sharpness when kept for long.
 Keep the jars sealed in the fridge.